rniemela77/somni/README.md

 - allows you to connect your frontend to a database
 - is an alternative to a traditional database
 - offers authentication, realtime database, storage, and more

-## How the app works
-- quiz questions are stored in /quizData.js, and seeded into the firebase database using `npm run seed`
-- user authentication is handled by firebase
-- frontend fetches quiz questions from the firebase database
-- home/dashboard has a button to generate a personality report
-- the personality report instructions are in `config/personalityAnalysis.js`
-- the personality report api call is in `netlify/functions/openai.js`
-- the personality report is displayed on the dashboard